An improved central limit theorem for the empirical sliced Wasserstein distance: Introduction

 \subsection{Contributions}

-The aim of this work is to establish a new central limit theorem for the empirical sliced Wasserstein distance, based on the use of the Efron-Stein inequality, for $p>1$.
-This technique was initially developed in \cite{delBarrio2019generalDimension}.
-The results presented in this article were later enhanced, leading to less restrictive assumptions: first for the one-dimensional setting in \cite{delBarrio2019CLTfairness}, and subsequently for general costs in arbitrary dimensions in \cite{delBarrio2024CLTgeneral}.
-The same ideas allowed \cite{mena2019statisticalBounds} and \cite{delBarrio2023improvedEntropic} to state a similar theory for the entropic transportation cost.
-Consequently, a natural question is whether we can extend these ideas to the sliced Wasserstein distance.
-Section \ref{sect:CLT_general} answers this question.
-Theorem \ref{teor:CLT} establishes that, under mild assumptions,
+This work establishes a new CLT for the empirical sliced Wasserstein distance, for $p>1$, based on the Efron-Stein inequality.
+Our methodology builds on \cite{delBarrio2019generalDimension}, later refined for one-dimensional distributions in \cite{delBarrio2019CLTfairness} and for general costs in \cite{delBarrio2024CLTgeneral}.
+The same ideas allowed \cite{mena2019statisticalBounds} and \cite{delBarrio2023improvedEntropic} to establish a CLT for the entropic transportation cost.
+Consequently, a natural question is whether these techniques can be adapted to the sliced Wasserstein distance; we provide an affirmative answer in Section \ref{sect:CLT_general}.
+The adaptation is not straightforward, with the main difficulty lying in the simultaneous treatment of optimal transport potentials across all directions $\theta \in \mathbb S^{d-1}$.
+To address this, we define a specific class of random optimal transport potentials exhibiting convergence and uniform integrability properties (see Section \ref{sect:OT_potentials}) which may be of independent interest.
+The precise control of these potentials underlies Theorem \ref{teor:CLT}, which ensures that

-where $v^2_{P,Q}<\infty$ is a constant that vanishes if $P=Q$.
-As a by-product of our analysis, we provide a detailed study of convergence and integrability properties of a particular suitable choice of the optimal potentials of the dual problem across the values of $\theta\in\mathbb S^{d-1}$, presented in Section \ref{sect:OT_potentials}, which might be of independent interest.
-The main contribution of Theorem \ref{teor:CLT} is that it enables the decomposition of the original problem into two distinct components: the analysis of the central limit theorem centered at the expected empirical distance, addressed by \eqref{eq:tcl}, and the investigation of the bias
+under mild assumptions, where $v_{P,Q}^2 < \infty$ is a constant that vanishes when $P = Q$.
+A key contribution of Theorem \ref{teor:CLT} is that it enables the decomposition of the original problem into two distinct components: (i) the analysis of the CLT centered at the expected empirical distance, as described in \eqref{eq:tcl}, and (ii) the investigation of the bias term